The health benefits of affection

 The benefits of marriage

 The traditional view of marriage – ’til death do us part – could have something in it.

 A well-established link has been found between mortality rates and married individuals, with married people living longer.
-What’s more, it’s been suggested that the longer the marriage, the greater this effect is.
+What’s more, research suggests that the longer the marriage, the greater this effect is.